Colored-LIM: A Data-Driven Method for Studying Dynamical Systems with Temporally Correlated Stochasticity: A Review of the Classical LIM

-In this section, we review the mathematical framework of classical LIM \cite{Penland1989,Penland1994}.
-The classical LIM consists of first finding the dynamical matrix and then the diffusion matrix through the fluctuation-dissipation relation.
-To find the dynamical matrix, several methods have been proposed.
-In this article, we focus on the method of transition matrix, which reveals the fact that linear dynamics is characterized by the correlation function.
-This characterization inspires the development of Colored-LIM in the later section.
+In this section, we review the mathematical framework of Classical LIM \cite{Penland1989,Penland1996,Penland1994}.
+The Classical LIM consists of first finding the dynamical matrix and then the diffusion matrix through the FDR.
+To find the dynamical matrix, several methods have been proposed \cite{Kravtsov2005,Penland1994}.
+We focus on the method of transition matrix, which reveals the fact that linear dynamics is characterized by the correlation function.
+In addition, we provide a proof of FDR, though elementary, by using the adjoing Fokker-Planck operator.
+These will inspire the development of Colored-LIM in the next section.